 - Create social value by encouraging volunteering and by improving the integration of refugees in the local community.

-In Calabria, the project aims at:
+In Calabria, the project aims to:

 - Contributing to the protection and dissemination of native trees and shrubs,